-A lower- and upper-bound "jobs growth to housing need" ratio is utilized to predict annual housing unit construction need.
-Census data on "family type by employment status" is collected to estimate the lower-bound.
+In predicting future housing need based on job growth projections, Census data on "family type by employment status" is collected.
 In 2020, 50.1% of Knox County families had a "husband and wife in the labor force", while 49.9% of families had only one partner participating in the labor force.
-A weighted average is calculated, which suggests for every 1 person participating in the labor force, .75 housing units are needed.
+A weighted average is calculated, which suggests for every I person participating in the labor force, .75 housing units are needed.

-It should be noted that this relationship is an estimate and may contain measurement errors.
+It should be noted that this relationship is an estimate and may contain some measurement errors.
 First, people participating in the labor force can either be "unemployed" or "employed".
 The above forecast only observes total number of employed people, which may understate estimates for future housing need.
 Additionally, the labor force to housing need ratio was calculated using solely "family type employment status" data.
 Statistics for both children and unrelated people living together that are participating in the labor force are not included, which may lead to overstating estimates for future housing need.
-Finally, statistics for employed people who live outside Knox County but commute into the county for work are not observed.
+Finally, statistics for employed people who live outside Knox County but commute into the county for work are not included.